NickNaso/addon-event-emitter/README.md

 ## This project is under development yet :-)
 ### Give me other time i work with :heart: for all of you

+Node.js includes an **[event system](https://nodejs.org/dist/latest/docs/api/events.html)**
+which is an implementation of the **Observer** pattern that is the most common used **event** pattern in Node.js application and for good reasons: it's incredibly simple and useful.

+Anyone who has used Node.js should be familiar with **[events](https://nodejs.org/dist/latest/docs/api/events.html)**.
+This module has the responsability to facilitate the communication between **objects** of your application.

+> Much of the Node.js core API modules are built aroud an idiomatic asynchronous
+> event-driven architecture in which certains kinds of objects (called **emitter**)
+> periodically emit named events that cause Function objects ("listeners") to be called.

+Sometimes you need to promote loose coupling system by ensuring that instead of components (modules) referring to each other explicitly, their interaction is handled through a central point.
+This can help to decouple the systems and improve the module reusability.

 ### Node.js C / C ++ Addons